 Future sales by us or by our existing stockholders of substantial amounts of our common stock in the public market, or the perception that these sales may occur, could cause the market price of our common stock to decline.
 This could also impair our ability to raise additional capital in the future through the sale of our equity securities.
-Under our second amended and restated certificate of incorporation that will be in effect upon the completion of this offering, we are authorized to issue up to 200,000,000 shares of common stock, of which 26,458,778 shares of common stock will be outstanding following this offering.
-Of these shares, the 8,700,000 shares of common stock sold in this offering (or 10,000,000 shares, if the underwriters exercise their option to purchase additional shares from the selling stockholders in full) will be freely transferable without restriction or further registration under the Securities Act of 1933, as amended (Securities Act), by persons other than "affiliates," as that term is defined in Rule 144 under the Securities Act.
-Additional shares of common stock that they own under the Securities Act pursuant to registration rights that are described below.
-Certain of our stockholders will be able to cause us to register common stock that they own under the Securities Act pursuant to registration rights that are 2007 Stock Option Plan and 2009 Long-Term Incentive Plan.
+Under our second amended and restated certificate of incorporation that will be in effect upon the completion of this offering, we are authorized to issue up to shares of common stock will be outstanding following this offering.
+Of these shares of common stock sold in this offering will be freely transferable without restriction or further registration under the Securities Act of 1933, as amended (Securities Act), by persons other than "affiliates," as that term is defined in Rule 144 under the Securities Act.
+In addition, shares of common stock will become freely tradeable immediately upon the termination of the lock-up agreements described below and an additional shares of common stock will be cause us to register common stock that they own under the Securities Act pursuant to registration rights that are described in "Certain Relationships and Related Transactions-Registration Rights."
+We also intend to register all shares of common stock that we may issue under our 2009 Long-Term Incentive Plan.